Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

-where $\Delta W_t \psi(\xdt_{t,\patch p})$ is computed by matrix multiplication as explained above.
-The next theorem states our main convergence (diffusion limit) result in the setting of convolutional ResNets.
-This is the convolutional ResNets counterpart of Theorem \ref{thm:resnet_fc_sde} for fully connected ResNets.
+where $\Delta W_t \psi(\xdt_{t,\patch p})$ is computed by means of matrix multiplication as we have explained above.
+The next theorem states our main convergence result in the setting of convolutional ResNets.
+In particular, the next theorem provides the convolutional counterpart of Theorem \ref{thm:resnet_fc_sde}.